wp-plugins/amr-users/readme.txt

 *   Fix: cached html was preventing sorting when cache in use.
 Transient Cached html will not be used when sorting
 *   Fix: Delete uninstall had a bug - fixed
 *   Add: More enabling for custom navigation like alphabetical navigation coming soon in 'plus'
+*   Change: Moved out of the 'general' tab, the stats section that check queries against your db.
+Large db's on slow or low memory sites may have problems when testing the stats.
+This can make access to settings awkward.

 = Version 3.3.5 =
 *   Dummy update to see if wp will update the version number